jgaa/restc-cpp/doc/Tutorial.md

 main() {

-    // Create a istream for the json file ifstream ifs("config.json");
+    // Create an istream for the json file ifstream ifs("config.json");

     // Instatiate the config object